Ido-Bot/.github/profile/README.md

-# Ido The Bot is a WhatsApp bot designed to facilitate the use of WhatsApp and add new features and possibilities
+# Ido The Bot is a WhatsApp bot designed to make it easier to use and add new options to WhatsApp